thelia-modules/MondialRelayPickupPoint/Readme.md

-# Mondial Relay Home Delivery
+# Mondial Relay Pickup Point Delivery

 Add a short description here.
 You can also add a screenshot if needed.